aws-samples/aws-modernization-with-circleci/content/030_module_1/add_test_coverage.md

           path: coverage
 ```

-# Setting a threshold for out test coverage
+# Setting a threshold for test coverage